TrAnSfOrMiNg CoPiNg to living with autism using NLP

 Maybe you can imagine how you would feel if everything happening around you, everything you could see, hear, feel, smell and taste all came at you at full speed and volume all at once!
 Could you focus on any one thing?
 How would you communicate this?
 How would you behave?
 I would want to scream, put my hands over my ears, and/or throw myself on the floor and have a ‘meltdown!’
 Wouldn't you?

-When experiencing thinking, seeing, feeling, hearing, tasting and smelling your world using the structures, techniques, attitude, methodology and models of excellence from NLP, you can:
+When you experience thinking, seeing, feeling, hearing, tasting and smelling your world using the structures, techniques, attitude, methodology and models of excellence from NLP, you can:

-- understand, change and control your states (e.g. from anxiety to calm);
+- understand, change and control your physical, emotional and mental states (e.g. from anxiety to calm);

 - find and replace/change behaviours you don't want and generate new behaviours you do want;